-Summary: Activity that involves transporting the drill rig to and from the site, safely operating the drill rig and collecting soil samples/borings.
+Summary: Activity that involves transporting the drill rig to and from the site, safely

-Principal Steps: Potential Hazards: Controls: Transport drilling rig to site Operation of Motor Vehicle Drivers will have a valid driver's license and wear a seat belt at all times.
-Drivers are prohibited from using cell phones while operating any motor vehicles.
+Principal Steps: Potential Hazards: Controls: Transport drilling rig to site Operation of Motor Vehicle Drivers will have a valid driver's license and will wear a seat belt at all times.
+Drivers are prohibited from using any communication devices (e.g., cell phones) while operating any motor vehicles.
 Personnel will be aware of road conditions and hazards, which include wildlife at the Depot.
 Personnel will practice defensive driving techniques.
 Mobilize at site Struck by passing vehicle Erect signs stating "Danger Construction Zone" on orange background with black letters, post them at least 100 yards from both sides of traffic.
 Lights or reflectors shall be used on signs for night work.
 Perform drilling activity Struck by passing vehicle Post flagperson(s) at both sides of traffic to control movement of traffic and personnel.
 Flag signaling will be done with 18 inch square red flags or paddles.
 Barriers, warning signs, designated walkways, or other safeguards must be provided where pedestrians are exposed to the risk of collision.
-Vehicle and heavy equipment traffic in work area Operation of heavy equipment in accordance with the HASP.
+Vehicle and heavy equipment traffic in work area Operation of heavy equipment in accordance with the HSP.
 Be alert when working around heavy equipment.
 Ground guide for the backing of all vehicles.
 No heavy equipment will be operated without a ground guide.
 Barriers, warning signs, designated walkways, or other safeguards must be provided where pedestrians are exposed to the risk of collision.
 Mobilization / Site Set Up Struck By All equipment, augers, rods and tools will be properly secured during transport.
 All vehicles and equipment will comply with DOT requirements.
 Tip Over Never move the drilling rig with the mast upright.
 Set hydraulic leveling jacks before raising the mast.
 Ensure the drilling site foundation is stable and as level as possible.
 Backing Use a ground guide along with a functioning back-up alarm during equipment backing.
 Electrocution / Explosion Inspect for buried and overhead utilities in the vicinity of the drilling location.
 A drilling clearance permit shall be obtained from base personnel or utility companies prior to initiating intrusive operations.
 Slips, Trips, Falls Clear trees, roots, weeds, limbs and other ground hazards from the drilling location.
 Practice good housekeeping to keep the ground around the drilling site clear of obstructions, equipment and other tripping hazards.
 Wear appropriate foot protection to prevent slips and trips.
 Use caution when working on uneven and wet ground surfaces.
-Mobilization / Site Set Up Heat Stress / Cold Stress Injuries SHSO to implement heat and cold stress control program in accordance with the work plan.
-Biological Hazard (ticks, bees, mosquitoes, snakes, spiders, etc.) Personnel awareness of potential exposure to biological hazards.
-Wear appropriate clothing (hat, long-sleeve shirt, long pants, gloves, and boots) and insect repellants.
-Wear thick gloves when clearing plants or debris from work area.
-Drill Rod / Auger / Tool Handling Struck By Drill rods and augers stored and transported in racks shall be blocked to prevent shifting.
-Unload drill rods and augers layer by layer.
-Be prepared for sudden shifting when tailing rod sections.
-Keep a wide base and secure footing.
-Back Strain Use proper lifting techniques when manually handling rods, augers and tools.
-Use mechanical equipment during lifting whenever possible.
-Use the buddy system when lifting tools and supplies.